What is inspected?

 - checking key documentation – including material stored online

 - inspection of premises and resources and if applicable student residences

 What sort of standards are applied?

 The Eaquals Inspection Scheme is international and the Standards are designed to apply in all national contexts.
 Eaquals Quality Standards are derived from the Eaquals Charters.
-They are cover 12 main Categories and include Detailed Criteria.
-Inspected language centres are asked to provide evidence that they meet these Standards.
+They cover 12 main Categories and include Detailed Criteria.
+Language centres are asked to provide evidence that they meet these Standards.

 How long is an inspection?